yuyuyak/sensors-lxpanel-plugin-ebuild/README.md

 I suggest using a directory called lxde-base/sensors-lxpanel-plugin to match main portage tree.
 Place the sensors-lxpanel-plugin-1.0.ebuild and Manifest in that directory.
 Make a files directory in that directory also and place the distdir.patch in the files directory.
+Note: This ebuild & plugin should work fine with amd64 but I have not personally tested that, as I have no 64 bit hardware here.
+Let us know if it works for you!

 Dependencies
 ============